What UK bus and coach operators need to do to provide services, tours and holidays into Europe and other countries if there's a no-deal Brexit.

 Contact your vehicle insurance provider at least one month before you need green cards.

 What to do if your vehicle is involved in a road accident

-You may need to bring legal proceedings in the EU or EEA country where the accident happens against either the responsible driver or the insurer of the vehicle if there’s a no-deal Brexit.
+You may need to bring legal proceedings in the EU country, Iceland, Liechtenstein or Norway against either the responsible driver or the insurer of the vehicle if there’s a no-deal Brexit.

 You might not get compensation if the accident is caused by an uninsured driver or if the driver cannot be traced.
 This will vary from country to country.